Glacial-Web/glacial-acf-blocks/README.md

 WP plugin with collection Gutenberg Blocks built with Advanced Custom Fields.
 Includes dev environment with a local server, file watchers and hot reload of CSS, SASS, CSS prefixing, CSS/JS minification, image compression and auto saving of ACF setup JSON.

 :technologist:	:woman_technologist:

+## Blocks Included
+### 1. Pillar Link
+CSS Grid links with options from, row numbers and spacing, background image, and all custom colors

+### 2. Before and After
+Before and After Module with 3 images: Before Cataract Surgery, After Cataract Surgery, Advanced Technology Lenses.
+Custom images and custom number of images can be used with vertical or horizontal layout.

+### 3. Sticky Menu
+Menu that will stick to the top of page using css sticky position.
+Offers adjustments for fixed header.
+All other blocks can be used inside the menu.

 ## Install Methods

 ### 1. For Dev Work - Clone Repo